 You can use your Credit Builder card for pretty much all the purchases you used to make with your debit card.
 Think necessities like gas and groceries, recurring bills, but also fun things too like eating out and your next new pair of shoes.
 There are no wrong types of purchases when it comes to Credit Builder, all purchases can help you start building credit.

 But hold onto that debit card!
-ATM withdrawals and SpotMe aren’t available on Credit Builder yet, so make sure to keep your Chime debit card handy too.
+SpotMe isn’t available on Credit Builder, so make sure to keep your Chime debit card handy too.

 How much money should you transfer to your Credit Builder Account?

-If you need to withdraw cash or to use SpotMe, you can always transfer money back to your Chime online checking account instantly and use your debit card.
+If you need to use SpotMe, you can always transfer money back to your Chime online checking account instantly and use your debit card.
 You can make the transfer in your Chime app, from the Move Money tab.

 The easiest way to move money into Credit Builder is by using Move My Pay.
 This feature will move the amount of your choice into Credit Builder on every payday.
 This way, you won’t miss a chance to use your card.